spraints/resqued/README.md

 Run it like this:

-    resqorn config/resqorn.rb
+    resqued config/resqued.rb

-When resqorn is running, it has the following processes:
+When resqued is running, it has the following processes:

 * master - brokers signals to child processes.
 * queue reader - retrieves jobs from queues and forks worker processes.
 * worker - runs a single job.

-The following signals are handled by the resqorn master process:
+The following signals are handled by the resqued master process:

 * HUP - reread config file and restart all workers.
 * INT / TERM - immediately kill all workers and shut down.